-In addition, the non-employee director compensation policy approved at the time of the initial public offering provided that, upon initial election to our Board of Directors, each non-employee director will be granted an option to purchase such number of ordinary shares equal to \$900,000 in fair value on the date of grant using a Black-Scholes option pricing model, or the Initial Grant.
+In addition, the non-employee director compensation policy provides that, upon initial election to our board of directors, each non-employee director will be granted an option to purchase such number of ordinary shares equal to \$900,000 in fair value on the date of grant using a Black-Scholes option pricing model, or the Initial Grant.
 The Initial Grant will vest in 36 equal monthly installments over three years from the grant date, subject to continued service as a director through the applicable vesting date.
-Furthermore, the non-employee director compensation policy approved at the time of the initial public offering provided that, on the date of each annual meeting of shareholders following the completion of our initial public offering, each non-employee director who continues as a non-employee director following such meeting will be granted an option to purchase such number of ordinary shares equal to \$523,000 in fair value on the date of grant using a Black-Scholes option pricing model, or the Annual Grant.
+Furthermore, on the date of each annual meeting of shareholders following the completion of our initial public offering, each non-employee director who continues as a non-employee director following such meeting will be granted an option to purchase such number of ordinary shares equal to \$523,000 in fair value on the date of grant using a Black-Scholes option pricing model, or the Annual Grant.
 The Annual Grant will vest in full on the earlier of (i) the first anniversary of the grant date or (ii) our next annual meeting of shareholders, subject to continued service as a director through the applicable vesting date.
 Such awards are subject to full accelerated vesting upon the sale of the company.
-The Board of Directors has since revised the amount of the non-employee director Initial Grant and Annual Grant such that, effective 19 May 2022, upon initial election to our Board of Directors, each non-employee director will be granted an option to purchase 96,000 ordinary shares an onemployee director following such meeting will be granted an option to purchase 48,000 ordinary shares.
+The Board of Directors has since revised the amount of the non-employee director Initial Grant and Annual Grant such that, effective May 19, 2022, upon initial election to our Board of Directors, each non-employee director will be granted an option to purchase 96,000 ordinary shares and on the date of each annual meeting of shareholders following the completion of our initial public offering, each non-employee director who continues as a non-employee director following such meeting will be granted an option to purchase 48,000 ordinary shares.